MetricsHub/workflows/README.md

 ## Maven Central Deploy

-The `maven-central-deploy.yml` workflow builds a Maven project and *deploys* its artifacts to [Sonatype's OSSRH SNAPSHOT repository](https://s01.oss.sonatype.org/content/repositories/snapshots/).
+The `maven-central-deploy.yml` workflow builds a Maven project and *deploys* its artifacts to [Maven Central](https://central.sonatype.org/publish/publish-portal-maven/).
 It is designed to be invoked on `push` on the `main` branch of the repository, so the **SNAPSHOT** version built from the `main` branch can be used by other projects as a dependency.
 Basically, the project is built with the `mvn deploy` command.

 > [!IMPORTANT]
 > This workflow is **NOT** designed to deploy release versions of the artifact to Maven Central repositories, as it doesn't fulfill the requirements for Maven Central (signatures, etc.).